DangD96/SeleniumE2E/README.md

 6. Tests can be configured to run in headless browser mode.
 7. Generates an HTML report summarizing test results and how long the tests took.
 Test failures have screenshots attached to them.
 8. Implements the Page Object Model (POM) design pattern for ease of code maintenance and clear separation of page object responsibilities.
-9. Uses PageFactory to handle element location.
-10. Waits for elements to be visible before interacting with them.
+9. Waits for elements to be visible before interacting with them.
-11. Adds customization to tests by leveraging TestNG's DataProvider feature.
+10. Adds customization to tests by leveraging TestNG's DataProvider feature.

 # Run Parameters
 Maven run configurations follow this pattern: